TaymazKH/microservices-lambda-and-k8s-port/docs/service-architecture.md

 - `run_http_server`: the main HTTP handler.
 This function is invoked only if the service is not running in a Lambda function.
 It starts an HTTP server with the `http_handler` variable as its handler, to serve on the specified address and port.

+### Handler Functions

+These functions are the main HTTP handlers and located in a file named `handlers`.
+They have the same structure as typical HTTP handlers in a server (in case of Golang, this means they take a writer and a request as arguments).